BRUHItsABunny/bigdatacloud-apis/README.md

 Then get your API key from [here](https://www.bigdatacloud.com/) and just feed it into the `NewBigDataCloudClient()` function

-Refer to `lib_test.go` to see how to use the library
+Refer to [lib_test.go](https://github.com/BRUHItsABunny/bigdatacloud-apis/blob/main/lib_test.go) to see how to use the library

+To run the tests make a new file called `.env` in the root directory of the project and copy the contents of `test.env` to it.
+Modify it as needed.

 ### TODO
 * Add the other API calls